-- 19. Defendant Nancy Landry, sued in her official capacity, is the Secretary of State of Louisiana.
-Secretary Landry is the chief election official for Louisiana.
-La.
-Const., art.
-4, Sect.
-7. Secretary Landry is responsible to "prepare and certify the ballots for all elections, promulgate all election returns, and administer the election laws, except those relating to voter registration and custody of voting machines."
-Id. - 20.
+- 28. Defendant Landry can take steps to ensure that the Secretary of State's employees comply with Court Orders, including by issuing directives to her employees to comply with this Court's Orders, taking remedial action against individuals who are recalcitrant, and using the monetary and policing powers available to Defendant Landry to ensure compliance. - 29.
 Defendant Elizabeth Murrill, sued in her official capacity, is the Louisiana Attorney General.
-The responsibilities of the Louisiana Attorney General's Office include investigation of violations of criminal laws, prosecution of criminal cases, providing assistance to district attorneys in criminal cases, and maintaining "integrity in government[.]"2 - 21.
-Defendant Murrill is reasonably expected to enforce the criminal statutes at issue and prosecute individuals who run afoul of the Statutes at Issue while assisting individuals with disabilities.
+The responsibilities of the Louisiana Attorney General's Office include investigation of violations of criminal laws, prosecution of criminal cases, providing assistance to district attorneys in criminal cases, and maintaining "integrity in government[,]" - 30.
+Defendant Murrill is reasonably expected to enforce the criminal statutes at issue and prosecute individuals who run afoul of the Statutes at Issue while assisting individuals with disabilities. - 31.
+Defendant Murrill can take steps to ensure that the Attorney General's employees comply with this Court's Orders, including by issuing directives to her employees to comply with this Court's Orders, taking remedial action against any individuals who are recalcitrant, and using the monetary and policing powers available to Defendant Murrill to ensure compliance.